tagyoureit/homebridge-luxor/README.md

 This is a PLATFORM module for the [HomeBridge Platform](https://github.com/nfarina/homebridge) to control [FX Luminaire](http://www.FXL.com).

-This plug-in enables power and brightness controls for [FX Luminaire Luxor ZD](http://www.fxl.com/product/power-and-control/luxor-zd) and [FX Luminaire Luxor ZDC](http://www.fxl.com/product/power-and-control/luxor-zdc).
+This plug-in enables power and brightness controls for [FX Luminaire Luxor ZD](http://www.fxl.com/product/power-and-control/luxor-zd) and, additionally color, on the [FX Luminaire Luxor ZDC](http://www.fxl.com/product/power-and-control/luxor-zdc).

 # Installation